Telcoltar/100DayOfCodeCPlusPLus/readme.md

 ### Day 1 (Chapter 1 and 2):
 Chapter 1 is introduction and setup.
 Chapter 2 is built-in types and user-defined types like enum class, struct and class.

+### Day 2 (Chapter 3):
+Chapter 3 is mainly about pointers and references.

+### Day 3 (Chapter 4):
+Chapter 4 is about object lifecycle, copy/move semantics and error handling.